 Application materials available for scholarships for the following academic year are closed.
 Only one application is needed for any and all Foundation Scholarships.
 Applications are available on the Foundation website.

 - Eena Hibbs Memorial Scholarship

-Applications for summer quarter are closed.
+Applications for winter quarter 2015 are due by December 4th at 4pm.
 About the Eena Hibbs Scholarship ~ Instructions ~ Application (please disregard the application states an earlier due date.)

 - Highline Academic Achievement Scholarship

 One quarter tuition waiver.
 Scholarships offered quarterly.
 A minimum 3.5 GPA required to apply.
-Fall quarter applications are due by August 7th, 2014.
+Fall quarter applications are Closed.
 Application

 - College Bound Scholarship Program High School Seniors-starting with the graduating class of 2012-who made pledges in 7th/8th grade.